 Memorable Manitobans: Thomas James Harrison (1885-1964)

 On 4 September 1912, he married Ethel Mary Playfair (1891-1973) at Winnipeg.
-They had no children.
+They had four children: Archibald William Playfair “Archie” Harrison (1913-2000, husband of Dossie H. MacLean), Alan James Harrison (1918-1966, husband of June C. Burn), Dorothy Meryl Morrow Harrison (1919-2008, wife of G. Herbert S. Malcolmson), and Harold Page Harrison (1926-1995, husband of Davena E. Lindberg).
 He was a member of the Winnipeg Kiwanis Club and was responsible for a public-speaking contest open to members of boys’ and girls’ clubs of the province.
 He was elected to the Agricultural Institute of Canada and the Royal Academy.
-In 1951 the University of Manitoba gave him an honorary doctorate.
-He is a member of the Manitoba Agricultural Hall of Fame.
+In 1951, the University of Manitoba gave him an honorary doctorate.
+He was inducted posthumously into the Manitoba Agricultural Hall of Fame (1981).

 “Farm demonstration board’s secretary,” Winnipeg Tribune, 6 April 1917, page 14.